Small Covers, infra-solvmanifolds and curvature: Riemannian metrics on small covers and real moment-angle manifolds

 \section{Riemannian metrics on small covers and real moment-angle manifolds}

 Geometric structures on small covers were first discussed in~\cite[Example 1.21]{DaJan91} for $3$-dimensional cases.
-Later, Davis-Januszkiewcz-Scott [12] systematically studied the piecewise Euclidean structure on any small cover.
-A very nice result obtained in~\cite[Proposition 2.2.3]{DavJanScott98} says that the natural piecewise Euclidean cubical metric on a small cover over a simple polytope $P$ is nonpositively curved if and only if the boundary of $P$ is dual to a flag complex (this is also equivalent to saying that the small cover is aspherical).\nn
+Later, Davis-Januszkiewcz-Scott~\cite{DavJanScott98} systematically studied some piecewise Euclidean structures on small covers called the \emph{natural piecewise Euclidean cubical metric}.
+A very nice result obtained in~\cite[Proposition 2.2.3]{DavJanScott98} says that the natural piecewise Euclidean cubical metric on a small cover over a simple polytope $P$ is nonpositively curved if and only if $P$ is a flag polytope (this is also equivalent to saying that the small cover is aspherical).\nn

-In this section, we will study Riemannian metrics on small covers and real moment-angle manifolds in any dimension with certain conditions on the Ricci or sectional curvature.
-By our discussion of the fundamental group of small covers and real moment-angle manifolds in section 2, we will see that these curvature conditions put very strong restrictions on the topology of the corresponding small covers and real moment-angle manifolds and the combinatorics of the underlying simple polytopes.\nn
+In this section, we will study Riemannian metrics on small covers and real moment-angle manifolds in any dimension with certain conditions on the Ricci and sectional curvatures.
+By our discussion of the fundamental groups of small covers and real moment-angle manifolds in section 2, we will see that these curvature conditions put very strong restrictions on the topology of the corresponding small covers and real moment-angle manifolds and the combinatorics of the underlying simple polytopes.\nn